 We have historically used stock options as key components of our employee compensation program in order to align employees' interests with the interests of our stockholders, encourage employee retention and provide competitive compensation packages.
-As a result of our adoption of Statement of Financial Accounting Standards No. 123 (revised), "Share-Based Payment" ("SFAS 123 (R)") during this first quarter of fiscal 2007, the future use of stock options and other stock-based awards to attract and retain employees could become more limited due to the possible impact on our results of operations.
+As a result of our adoption of SFAS 123(R) in the first quarter of fiscal 2007, the use of stock options and other stock-based awards to attract and retain employees could become more limited due to the possible impact on our results of operations.
 This development could make it more difficult to attract, retain and motivate employees.